 The global database she commissioned as part of the firm's safety strategy allows her team to analyse traffic accident patterns across the op cos and intervene if necessary.
 There is also a micro-site on Heineken's intranet dedicated to best practice sharing on road risk management.

-Prioritising a neglected area of risk such as work driving doesn’t allow Gonzalez to take her eye off the breweries, which she notes are hazardous environments.
+In production Prioritising a neglected area of risk such as work driving doesn't allow Gonzalez to take her eye off the breweries, which she notes are hazardous environments.

 There is risk from CO2 in confined spaces, such as empty fermentation tanks and beer mixing tanks where the gas displaces oxygen and makes the atmosphere unbreathable, as well as ammonia risk from refrigerant leaks.